ImNallen/Orbit/DDD-ANALYSIS.md

 ```
 ┌─────────────────────────────────────────┐
 │ HQ Admin / Corporate                    │
-│ - Sees ALL locations                    │
+│ - Assigned to ALL locations             │
-│ - Global permissions (24)               │
+│ - All permissions (24)                  │
-│ - No context switching needed           │
+│ - Sees all assigned location data       │
 └─────────────────────────────────────────┘
               ↓
 ┌─────────────────────────────────────────┐
 │ Store Owner                             │
-│ - Owns multiple locations               │
+│ - Assigned to owned locations           │
-│ - Sees data from owned locations        │
+│ - Sees data from assigned locations     │
-│ - Can switch context between owned stores│
+│ - Can switch context between locations  │
 │ - 18 permissions                        │
 └─────────────────────────────────────────┘
               ↓
 ┌─────────────────────────────────────────┐
 │ Store Manager                           │
-│ - Manages ONE location                  │
+│ - Assigned to managed location(s)       │
-│ - Sees only their location's data       │
+│ - Sees only assigned location data      │
-│ - No context switching (single location)│
+│ - Can switch if multiple assignments    │
 │ - 14 permissions                        │
 └─────────────────────────────────────────┘
               ↓
 ┌─────────────────────────────────────────┐
 │ Employee                                │
-│ - Assigned to one or more locations     │
+│ - Assigned to work location(s)          │
-│ - Must switch context to active location│
+│ - Sees only assigned location data      │
-│ - Sees only current context location    │
+│ - Can switch if multiple assignments    │
 │ - 8 permissions                         │
 └─────────────────────────────────────────┘
               ↓
 ┌─────────────────────────────────────────┐
 │ Read-Only User                          │
-│ - Assigned to one or more locations     │
+│ - Assigned to audit location(s)         │
-│ - View-only access                      │
+│ - View-only access to assigned data     │
 │ - 6 permissions                         │
 └─────────────────────────────────────────┘
 ```